IUS-CS/project-facebook-api-integration-software/Docs/Sprint3.md

   * We were able to implement post video feature.
   * We have fixed compatibility issues.
-  * We have identified the design pattern and improve it.
+  * We have identified the design pattern and improved it.
   * We have moved the business logic out of the form class.